lucasgautheron/ChildRecordsR/README.md

 ## Need to implementation

- - Currently, research function lack of flexibility
+ - Currently, research functions lack  flexibility
  - Function do not know how to handle empty ratting file
  - A summary method to provide reliability of ratter is not implemented
  - The code could be refine.